playlyfe/playlyfe-go-sdk/README.md

 error api("GET", // The request method can be GET/POST/PUT/PATCH/DELETE
-    "", // The api route to get data from playlyfe.H{}, // The query params that you want to send to the route Struct{} ,// The data you want to post to the api result interface{}, // The unmarshalled data
+    "", // The api route to get data from playlyfe.H{}, // The query params that you want to send to the route struct{} ,// The data you want to post to the api result interface{}, // The unmarshalled data
     false // Whether you want the response to be in raw string form or json )